Part of Running a Family Office Under $100M

 If the answer to any of these is no, you have a gap that could cost you everything.
 The UK's National Fraud Database recorded a 1,055% increase in SIM-swap fraud in 2024—from just 289 cases in 2023 to nearly 3,000 cases.
 Once criminals hijack your phone number, they can intercept two-factor authentication codes and gain access to bank accounts, email, and investment platforms.
 Deloitte's 2024 Family Office Cybersecurity Report found that 43% of surveyed family offices had experienced a cyberattack in the prior two years.
 Mobile phone accounts accounted for 48% of all account takeover cases in 2024.

-The standard guidance is to review estate documents every three to five years, or immediately after any significant life event.
-Beneficiary designations on retirement accounts and life insurance policies supersede your will.
-If you haven't updated these after a divorce, your ex-spouse could still inherit those assets regardless of what your will says.
+The standard guidance is to review estate documents every three to five years, or immediately after any major life event.
+Beneficiary designations on retirement accounts and life insurance policies supersede your will—if you haven't updated these after a divorce, your ex-spouse could still inherit those assets regardless of what your will says.
 Only 46% of named executors are even aware they've been designated.

-Does anyone other than you know where everything is?
-Is there a master document your spouse or executor could use to find all your accounts, entities, investments?
+Does anyone else know where everything is?
+Is there a master document your spouse or executor could use to find all your accounts, entities, and investments?
 Over half of adults don't know where their parents store their estate planning documents.
-If you're the only person who knows the whole picture, that's a gap.
+If you're the only person who knows the full picture, that's a gap.

 Succession readiness.
-If something happened to you tomorrow, could someone step in to manage your finances?
+If something happened to you tomorrow, could someone step in and manage your financial life?
 Not perfectly—but functionally?
 Who would that be?
 Do they know they're that person?
 Do they have what they'd need?

-Protection gaps are invisible until they become catastrophic.
+Protection gaps are invisible right up until they're catastrophic.
 The audit takes a few hours.
 The cost of not doing it can be everything.

 What to Do With Findings